haaag/pythemes/README.md

 ```

 ### 📝 Example
- This is a example INI file for pythemes
+ This is a example INI file for pythemes.

+You can find the complete example [here](https://raw.githubusercontent.com/haaag/pythemes/refs/heads/master/example/gruvbox.ini?token=GHSAT0AAAAAAC46UJSEWLCPAKRCPRJDC6S4Z4VB3RQ)

 ```ini
 ; the script will read this file and find the `query` line and replace it with ; the `{theme}` value and then execute the `cmd` command if it  is set